user-name-is-taken/GMU_MBUS300/book_notes/CH2_Financial_statements_details/ch2_ a_closer_look_at_the_Financial_statements.md

   - What happened to the investment made by the shareholders and how large a return was generated for the shareholders on that investment?
     - see the statement of shareholder's equity and income statement
     - look at: dividends, net income, equity issurance and treasury stock purchases.

+## questions:

+- notes payable vs loans vs the other one